BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 And close the terminal.
-Now we have users with bitcoin, we can proceed to the next step: connecting the users' lightning nodes!
+Now that we have users with Bitcoin, we can proceed to the next step: connecting the users' lightning nodes!
 We're half way through the tutorial now, and here's a good place to take a break if necessary.

 ### Creating the Network
-In the first half, we created lighning nodes, bitcoin addresses, and bitcoin for our users.
+In the first half of the tutorial we created lightning nodes, Bitcoin addresses, and Bitcoin for our users.

-Now we're going to open payment channels between them, and send single-hop and multi-hop payments.
+Now we're going to open payment channels between them in order to send single and multi-hop payments.

 First, let's connect `alice` to `bob`.
 We'll need to find `bob`'s "identity_pubkey" using `getinfo`.
-So find `bob`'s `lncli` terminal and run the following, and make note of the value of `<BOB_PUBKEY>`
+Find `bob`'s `lncli` terminal and run the following, making note of the value of `<BOB_PUBKEY>`

     lncli --rpcserver=localhost:10002 --macaroonpath=data/admin.macaroon getinfo
     ### output ->